Soumyabrata/Soumyabrata.github.io/index.md

 #### Recent News

-+ (August 2022): Welcome to Riju Das, Prasanjit Dey, Sukriti Dhang, and Conor O'Sullivan to our <a href="https://soumyabrata.dev/theia/">group</a>, who joins us as PhD students starting from Fall 2022 sesssion.
++ (August 2022): Welcome to Riju Das, <!---Prasanjit Dey,--> Sukriti Dhang, and Conor O'Sullivan to our <a href="https://soumyabrata.dev/theia/">group</a>, who joins us as PhD students starting from Fall 2022 sesssion.
 Best wishes to all of you.
 + (June 2022): Welcome to Ambrish Kashyap, Ansh Lodhi, Tejasri Nampally, Vinat Goyal, and Akhil Chenna to our <a href="https://soumyabrata.dev/theia/">group</a>, who joins us as research interns over the summer.
 + [<a href="https://soumyabrata.github.io/news/">older news</a>]